fallen-icarus/cardano-swaps/README.md

 For example, the last use case allows the beacons to be used to also broadcast the metadata of all transactions they were ever part of.
 This feature can create a trustless "metadata history" trail.
 Here is the Blockfrost [api](https://docs.blockfrost.io/#tag/Cardano-Assets/paths/~1assets~1%7Basset%7D~1transactions/get) that can give you the transaction history for a beacon.
 Here is the Koios [api](https://api.koios.rest/#get-/asset_txs) for the same thing.
 Once you have the transaction history you can use this Blockfrost [api](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1%7Bhash%7D~1metadata/get) to get the metadata for each transaction.
 Here is the Koios [api](https://api.koios.rest/#post-/tx_metadata) for the same thing.

 All of this information is broadcasted automatically and trustlessly by the beacon tokens; no configuration of the tokens is necessary.
-You can simply decide which information to use. **The only requirement is that you make the beacon token unique for each kind of information.**
+You can simply decide which information to use. **The only requirement is that the beacon token is unique for each *kind* of datatype.**

 ---
 ### The DEX's Inline Datum